haddocking/haddocking.github.io/education/molmod/simulation.md

 $$).

 <a class="prompt prompt-info">
-  Equilibrate the system under NPT conditions and re-analyse the several thermodynamical variables.
+  Equilibrate the system under NPT conditions and re-analyze the several thermodynamical variables.
 </a>

 <a class="prompt prompt-cmd">